eudoxia0/eudoxia0.github.io/article/_posts/2022-08-17-mochi-cards.md

 Anki is free and open source.
 Anki's note types feature is really powerful: it lets you create a large number of cards from a small amount of structured data, and handles updates and deletions for you.
-But the interface is a mess and any usage above "absolute novice" involves using multiple Python plugins.
 It does sync for free.
+But the interface is ugly and any usage above "absolute novice" involves using multiple Python plugins.

 Mochi is freemium and the paid sync is a reasonable 5USD/month.
 It is slightly less powerful (in terms of automation from within), but it is more _featureful_: